 by Danielle Steel

-Purchase Here Buy on Amazon US - Buy on Apple - Buy on Kobo - Buy on Google - Buy at Barnes and Noble - Buy on Waterstones - Buy on Audible - Buy on Amazon UK
+Purchase Here Buy on Amazon US - Buy on Kobo - Buy on Google - Buy at Barnes and Noble - Buy on Waterstones - Buy on Audible - Buy on Amazon UK

-Genres: Fiction / Historical / World War II, Fiction / Romance / Historical / 20th Century, Fiction / Women
+Genres: Fiction / Family Life / General, Fiction / Romance / Contemporary, Fiction / Women

-I highly recommend this book to anyone who loves historical fiction, especially WWII historical fiction.
+I highly recommend this book, especially to all who love Danielle Steel Novels.
 I received a complimentary copy of this book.
 The opinions expressed in this review are completely my own.